fireship-io/fireship.io/hugo/content/mission.md

 > It does not matter how slowly you go as long as you do not stop. - Confucius

 It is difficult to finish a product, but *done is better than perfect*.
 You can expect many setbacks during the development of an app, and progress is made by consistently improving your work in small steps.
 When you ship your MVP - even if it sucks - you will start to get valuable feedback that will drive all future decisions.
-I cannot understate the importance of this - listen to your your customers.
+I cannot understate the importance of this - listen to your customers.

 ### 5. Code Less, Think More